Public Theology – THEO 650

 Course Requirements Checklist

 Students will participate in four Discussions.
 Topics will be drawn from the reading assignments.
 Students will post an original thread of 400 words or more.
 In their original thread, students are expected to use course material, scriptural references, and extra-course material to substantiate the thesis of their post.
 They must reply to at least two peers’ threads in 200 words or more.
-(MLOs: C, D, E)
+(CLOs: C, D, E)

 Reflection Essay Assignments (2)

 Students will write two brief reflection essays (three pages each) the first due in Module 4: Week 4 and the second due in Module 8: Week 8.
 The purpose of these essays is to measure your account of the reading and your ability to offer personal insights reflecting apprehension of the issues at hand.
-(MLOs: C D, E).
+(CLOs: C D, E).

 Reflection Essay: Christianity and the State: You will then write a 3 page essay outlining the main issues from the reading and where you stand personally, outlining the duty and dangers that face Christians when considering the relationship between the sacred and the secular, the gospel and politics.